Aboriginal Map Launch

 At the 2011 Tibooburra Aboriginal Forum, draft concept designs and content for the Aboriginal Map were discussed and knowledge and portrait images were offered for inclusion on the map.

 Sponsorship for the Aboriginal Map has been provided by the Australian, Queensland, South Australian and Northern Territory governments, Georgina Diamantina Cooper Aboriginal Group, BHP Billiton, Santos, South Australian Arid Lands and Territory Natural Resource Management.

-The Lake Eyre Basin ‘Aboriginal Way’ Map Steering Committee was established to provide advice to governments and oversee the development of the Aboriginal Map.
-The Steering Committee is chaired by the Australian government.
+A Lake Eyre Basin ‘Aboriginal Way’ Map Steering Committee, chaired by the Australian government, was established to provide advice to governments and oversee the development of the Aboriginal Map.

-- Discussions with individual Aboriginal people who took part in the development of the draft consultation Aboriginal Map and have offered their portrait photographs to appear on the Map
+- Discussions with individual Aboriginal people who took part in the development of the Aboriginal Map and offered their portrait photographs to appear on the map.

-- Approaches to Aboriginal organisations and groups seeking copies of illustrative photographs and permissions for their inclusion on the draft consultation Aboriginal Map
+- Approaches to Aboriginal organisations and groups seeking copies of illustrative photographs and permissions for their inclusion on the Aboriginal Map.

-- Requests to Aboriginal custodians for permissions to include stories, songlines, translations and images of special places on the Draft Consultation Aboriginal Map
+- Requests to Aboriginal custodians for permissions to include stories, Songlines, translations and images of special places on the Aboriginal Map.

 - Consultation with Aboriginal people with regard to the distribution and contemporary use of Aboriginal languages across the Basin.

-For further information on the draft consultation ‘Aboriginal Way’ Map email the LEB Secretariat
+For further information on the ‘Aboriginal Way’ Map email the LEB Secretariat.